 - The mediation layer receives the ad request, examines the past performance of the ad networks and the preferences that you specify in the web portal, and sends an HTTP GET request that contains the ad request to the appropriate ad network server.

-- The mediation layer returns the HTML ad to the application.
+- The mediation layer returns the HTML ad to the app.

-- The application displays the ad in a Banner control.
+- The app displays the ad in a Banner control (QML or C++) or a bbads_banner_t object (C).

 - The user views and clicks the ad.

-- The application sends a request through the mediation layer to the ad network server to obtain a destination URL.
+- The app sends a request through the mediation layer to the ad network server to obtain a destination URL.
 The contents of the destination URL can vary depending on the type of action.
-For example, the destination URL can contain a website address.
+For example, the destination URL can contain a web address.

-- The ad network tracks the click and sends the destination URL back through the mediation layer to the application.
+- The ad network tracks the click and sends the destination URL back through the mediation layer to the app.

-- The application performs the actions that are associated with the type of action (for example, opens a website).
+- The app performs the actions that are associated with the type of action (for example, opens a website).

-The way that you display ads in your application can have an effect on the performance of the ads.
+The way that you display ads in your app can affect the performance of the ads.
 When incorporating ads into your app, consider the following guidelines:

-- Place ads on the screens that have the highest amount of traffic for your application.
-For example, place an ad on a screen that appears when an application opens rather than on a screen that requires multiple clicks to navigate to.
+- Place ads on the screens that have the highest amount of traffic for your app.
+For example, place an ad on a screen that appears when an app opens rather than on a screen that requires multiple clicks to navigate to.

-- Place ads in prominent locations on your screens, such as the top or middle of the screen, depending on the design of your application.
+- Place ads in prominent locations on your screens, such as the top or middle of the screen, depending on the design of your app.

 - Display an ad at a suitable moment.
 For example, don't display an ad when a game is playing.
 Display the ad before or after a game.
 For other types of apps, display an ad when the user moves from one screen to the next, or when the user completes a task in the app.